kofoide/WebTables/WebTables/README.md

 With this project, you just create the tables you need and in a single webpage the people with the data can easily update/delete (and hopefully soon, insert) records.

 Rght now this only works against MSSQL

+AnyTable.aspx?Schema=dbo&Table=Customers

+The table that AnyTable uses must have an Identity Primary Key in order for it to work properly.